(Editor’s Note – This original December 2015 post was updated to better reflect Caravan’s Yellowstone and Mount Rushmore tour information.)

 Size of Crazy Horse Monument

-Once completed Chief Crazy Horse memorial dimensions are expected to be 641 feet (195 meters) wide and 563 feet (172 meters) tall, which would make the Chief Crazy Horse Monument the world’s largest sculpture.
+Once completed Chief Crazy Horse memorial dimensions are expected to be 641 feet (195 meters) wide and 563 feet (172 meters) tall, which would make the Chief Crazy Horse Monument the world’s largest mountain carving.

 The Crazy Horse Monument will also be the world’s largest sculpture of the human head, measuring in at approximately 87 feet tall.
 In comparison, the heads of the US Presidents carved into Mount Rushmore Monument are approximately 60 feet tall.